NSN Cycling Team: Partnerships

-Since 2020, Factor bikes has been a technical partner of Israel-Premier Tech, despite accusations that the team is “sportswashing [Israel's] grave crimes against Palestinians”.
-Israel-Premier Tech has most notably contributed to the design of the Factor bikes O2 VAM model.
+From 2020 to 2025 Factor Bikes was a technical partner of Israel-Premier Tech, despite accusations that the team is “sportswashing [Israel's] grave crimes against Palestinians”.
+Israel-Premier Tech has most notably contributed to the design of the Factor O2 VAM model.
 The bike manufacturer's then Head of Engineering, Graham Shrive, declared in 2023 that "the level of involvement from Israel-Premier Tech is above anything you might expect.
 “We have a weekly call with the team and we’re in touch most days. [...]
 Every time we go to the wind tunnel, three guys from the team join us.
 Rob [Gitelis, CEO] really values long-term relationships, which is rare in the bike industry.
 We’re with IPT for the long haul.”

-Facing questions on CyclingNews over the partnership and the genocide in Gaza in 2024, Gitelis defended the partnership: "I think that people understand that we're a bike company for the most part.
+Facing questions on CyclingNews over the partnership and the genocide in Gaza in 2024, Factor Bikes and Black Inc. founder Rob Gitelis defended the partnership: "I think that people understand that we're a bike company for the most part.
 We're not condoning what's happening there".
 On 3 July 2025, two days before the start of the 2025 Tour de France and amidst calls for the exclusion of the team from the competition, Factor and Israel-Premier Tech announced a new multi-year contract.
-Factor Bikes and Black Inc Founder, Rob Gitelis, stated they “are delighted to continue our partnership with Israel – Premier Tech. [...]
+Gitelis stated they “are delighted to continue our partnership with Israel – Premier Tech. [...]
 This partnership is where innovation meets reality, and that's where Factor thrives.”

+The NSN team announced that in 2026 it will use Scott rather than Factor bikes.